dirakkar/verbi/src/forma.md

-Fōrma is a convention for describing objects that are reactive, stateful and customizable in their behaviour.
-In the program, Fōrmae are basically TypeScript classes that inherit from `Forma`.
+Fōrma is an object system for describing objects that are reactive, stateful and customizable in their behaviour.
+Fōrmae are basically TypeScript classes that inherit from `Forma`.

 ## Description